Lorentzsam/OrbweaversProsCodeLatest-2/README.md

 - fuck microsoft
 - It nuked my compile toolchain
 - You will need Pros addon on VS code to compile and upload it
+- Make sure the ports are correct and it is a vex V5 brain